MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

    Editing JavaScript in the **Editor** pane
 :::image-end:::

-### Pretty-print to reformat a file
+### Reformat a minified JavaScript file with pretty-print

 To use pretty-print to reformat a file to make it readable, click the braces button (**{}**) at the bottom of the Editor pane.
-For more information, navigate to [Make a minified file readable](../javascript/reference.md#reformat-a-file-with-pretty-print).
+For more information, navigate to [Reformat a minified JavaScript file with pretty-print](../javascript/reference.md#reformat-a-minified-javascript-file-with-pretty-print) in the article "Use the debugger features".

 ### Apply or save changes